cosmos/cips/README.md

 - [Last Call](https://cips.cosmos.network/all#last-call) for proposals that may become final (see also [RSS feed](https://cips.cosmos.network/last-call.xml)).
 - [Accepted](https://cips.cosmos.network/all#accepted) proposals which are awaiting implementation or deployment by Cosmos client developers.
 - [Final](https://cips.cosmos.network/all#final) and [Active](https://cips.cosmos.network/all#active) proposals that are recorded.
-- The [CIP process](./CIPS/cip-1.md#cip-work-flow) that governs the CIP repository.
+- The [CIP process](./CIPS/cip-1.md#cip-workflow) that governs the CIP repository.

 Achieving "Final" status in this repository only represents that a proposal has been reviewed for technical accuracy.
+It does not imply approval for the proposal to be accepted by Cosmos.
+For that, turn to [Cosmos Governance](https://github.com/cosmos/governance).
 It is solely the responsibility of the reader to decide whether a proposal will be useful to them.

 Browse all current and draft CIPs on [the official CIP site](https://cips.cosmos.network/).